mjungnickel18/vcloggingserver/README.md

 ## Log2Console Configuration

-### For Server Mode:
+### For UDP Client Mode:
 1. Open Log2Console
-2. Add a new TCP receiver
+2. Add a new UDP receiver
-3. Set the host to `localhost` (or your server IP)
+3. Set the host to `localhost` (or your client IP)
 4. Set the port to `4445` (or your configured port)
 5. Start the receiver

-### For Client Mode:
-1. Your application connects to Log2Console's TCP receiver
+6. Your application will send UDP messages to Log2Console
-2. Log2Console must be running first with TCP receiver active

 ## Files

 - `Log2ConsoleCommon.h/cpp` - Shared formatting and log level definitions
-- `Log2ConsoleServer.h/cpp` - TCP server implementation
-- `Log2ConsoleClient.h/cpp` - TCP client implementation
+- `Log2ConsoleUdpClient.h/cpp` - UDP client implementation
-- `example.cpp` - Example demonstrating both server and client modes
+- `example.cpp` - Example demonstrating UDP client usage

 ## Note on ERROR Enum